-If you’re one of many of us who’ve resolved to get fit this new year (who hasn’t?) then you might be wondering where to even start.
-Lots of us will have simply reactivated their gym membership or started out with a new one.
+If you’ve who’ve resolved to get fit this new year (who hasn’t?) then you might be wondering where to even start.
+Lots of us will have simply reactivated our gym memberships or started out with a new one.
 But is that sustainable in the real world?
 I know that for me, gym-going can end up a fad that I soon forget.
-That’s why if I’m going to get serious about my fitness this year, I want to find a sustainable way of adding it into my life.
+That’s why if I’m going to get serious about my fitness this year, I want to find a sustainable way of adding it to my life.
 So in this post, I’m looking at why you should start your new year’s fitness plan with yoga.

 Yoga is known as the ancient art of using your concentration to attune your body and mind.
 Your soul too, but that’s a bit deep for what I’m talking about here.
 Anyone can get started with yoga, and you don’t need any special equipment or clothing to give it a try.
-However, I’ve included some affiliate links to some fitness wear that I think looks suitable for yoga in this post that’ll help you check out some eco-friendly unique yoga essentials to help you continue your journey.
+With that said, there are a couple of affiliate links in this post that’ll help you check out some eco-friendly unique yoga essentials to help you continue your journey.

 I’ve dabbled a bit with yoga here and there in the past, but never really taken it to a serious level.
 However, I can definitely agree that there’s a strong connection between mental fortitude and physical wellbeing.

 After the chaotic end of the previous year, and all the festivities that go along with it, reconnecting with your sense of concentration is key.
 Instead of trying to smash out a new lifestyle in the gym, incorporate yoga into your lifestyle.
-This is the most important thing about any new year fitness plan; it needs to become part of your lifestyle if it’s ever going to work long term.
+This is the most important thing about any new year fitness plan; it needs to become part of your routine if it’s ever going to work long-term.

 Starting smaller with something like yoga could make a big difference.
 It’s a manageable discipline and is something you can do at home, outdoors…anywhere really!